 Using hands-on, experiential and inquiry based methods; students develop a deeper understanding and consideration for our natural world, gain a sense of stewardship for their local environment, and become informed decision-makers for the future.
 All of the Sanctuary's programs are correlated to the New York State Science Standards.
 Program participants will be engaged with handling artifacts; touching feathers, bones, fur and shells; and encouraged to ask questions and discuss ideas.

-Click here to view our School Program Brochure
+Click here to view our NEW Education Program Brochure

 Click here to view our Pre-School Program Brochure

 Click here to view our Birthday Party Brochure